mcgoooo/funding-circle-code-test/NOTES.md

 ## plan

-1) write this plan
+1) write this plan ✅
-2) research prime number generation
+2) research prime number generation ✅
-3) write the first basic instance of prime number generation, will get the first prime number
+3) write the first basic instance of prime number generation, will get the first prime number ✅
-4) expand the class to be able to generate a list of prime numbers with the quantity needed passed in
+4) expand the class to be able to generate a list of prime numbers with the quantity needed passed in ✅
 5) write a class to make the output of the prime numbers and multiplication for the gem
+6) write final output class